jgraha8/pturbdb/README.md

 (pturbdb) library.
-The goal of pturbdb is to provide a high-level framework for constructing a database from a sequence of temporally ordered fields (the target fields are turbulent fields, but can really be anything) from which complex analyses may be easily perform on a desktop machine or a large-scale distruted system.
+The goal of pturbdb is to provide a high-level framework for constructing a database from a sequence of temporally ordered fields (the target fields are turbulent fields, but can really be anything) from which complex analyses may be easily performed on a desktop machine or a large-scale distributed system.

 At the core of pturbdb is the parallel fields class (PField) which provides support for operating on distributed arrays.
 The idea is to have constructs